Creamy Chicken Florentine

 Serving Suggestions

-- Add a crisp green salad or roasted vegetables for a complete meal.
+- Add garlic bread, roasted vegetables, or a simple green salad for a complete meal.

-- Pair with crusty bread or garlic bread to mop up every drop of the savory sauce.
+- Pair with mashed potatoes or soft polenta to soak up the creamy sauce.

-Refrigerate: Store leftovers in an airtight container in the refrigerator for up to 3 days.
+Refrigerate: Store leftovers in an airtight container for up to 3 days.
+The sauce may thicken in the refrigerator but loosens when reheated.

 Chicken Florentine